Annual Go Blue Awards Luncheon

 October 23, 2020 - Kravis Center, West Palm Beach

 The Eleventh Annual Go Blue Awards Luncheon was held on Friday, October 25, 2019 at the Kravis Center's Cohen Pavilion in West Palm Beach.

 Starting on July 15, LMC began accepting nominations for the 2019 Go Blue Awards, which are given annually to four individuals and a business that are making extraordinary contributions by promoting ocean conservation.
-Nominations are made through August 25.
+Nominations were made through August 25.
 Finalists were announced at a Blue Friends Society social in September.

 Special Guest: Robert Ballard

 In 2008, Dr. Ballard founded the Ocean Exploration Trust and acquired his ship of exploration, EV Nautilus.
 Dr. Ballard is also a National Geographic Society Explorer-In-Residence, a commissioner on the U.S. Commission on Ocean Policy and a Senior Scientist Emeritus in the Department of Applied Ocean Physics and Engineering at the Woods Hole Oceanographic Institution.

 Dr. Ballard has a Ph.D. in marine geology and geophysics from the University of Rhode Island.
 He also has 21 honorary degrees and six military awards.
 He was a Commander in the U.S. Naval Reserve, serving in the Navy from 1967 to 1997.
-He received the National Geographic Society\'s prestigious Hubbard Medal in 1996 for \"extraordinary accomplishments in coaxing secrets from the world\'s oceans and engaging students in the wonder of science.\
+He received the National Geographic Society\'s prestigious Hubbard Medal in 1996 for \"extraordinary accomplishments in coaxing secrets from the world\'s oceans and engaging students in the wonder of science.\"